veereshkatageri/doc-as-code/user_guide/source/how-to_use_onboarding_template.rst

     tools/
     requirements.txt

-- conanfile.py provides a privilege either render the doc (in .rst) to html file or to publish \
+- conanfile.py implements a mechanism to render the doc (in .rst) to html file, to check spellings \
-  the documents to confluence
+  or to render the doc (in .rst) to pdf and to publish the documents to confluence
 - conf.py is the configuration file which translates the .rst files to html or it will publish the \
   documents to confluence
 - IncludeLists.csv is the csv file which decides where to include a documentation file or a folder \